 - Intense Dreams—some people have reported having intense dreams or nightmares after taking too much melatonin.
 10

 - Melatonin for Kids—because it is a hormone, side effects in children may be more problematic than in adults.10 Always talk to a doctor before giving melatonin to a child.

 - Hypothermic Effect—with the natural release of melatonin comes a natural decrease in body temperature, so going overboard can exacerbate that natural effect.11

 It’s important to talk to your doctor before beginning any new dietary supplement, especially if you are on a prescription medication, have a health condition, or are pregnant or breastfeeding.

-That said, melatonin still ranks as “likely safe” when taken for up to 2 years if used properly and “possibly safe” for long term use.12 Some people have complained of headache, dizziness, stomach cramps, short term feelings of depression and irritability.12
+That said, melatonin still ranks as “likely safe” when taken for up to two years if used properly and “possibly safe” for long term use.12 Some people have complained of headache, dizziness, stomach cramps, short-term feelings of depression and irritability.12